Yanina Rivera Lopez Yanina Rivera Lopez

 (I know.
 It’s easier said than done.)

 In our quest for perfection, we often inadvertently pass on our anxieties to our children.
 Children are perceptive beings who absorb the stress and pressure around them.
 By constantly pushing them to excel in every area of their lives, we unintentionally contribute to their anxiety and feelings of inadequacy.
 Recognizing this, I have chosen to prioritize my own mental health and that of my children by creating a nurturing environment that encourages self-expression, exploration, and personal growth rather than rigid achievement.
+Regulation in the home begins with the adults—we become the nervous system our children borrow.

 3) Redefining Success:

 Society often measures success through academic achievements, sports prowess, artistic talent, and other external markers.
 However, I've learned that true success lies in raising critical thinkers who challenge societal norms and systems.
-By nurturing their curiosity, encouraging independent thought, and fostering a love for learning, we can empower our children to question and dismantle the flawed systems that perpetuate inequality.
-By shifting our focus from accolades to empowering critical thinking, we can break free from the limitations imposed by a system predominantly run by white people.
+In a world shaped by inequity, teaching children to question, analyze, and make meaning is more protective than any resume of accomplishments .By nurturing their curiosity, encouraging independent thought, and fostering a love for learning, we can empower our children to question and dismantle the flawed systems that perpetuate inequality.

 4) Grace over Perfection: